- 4-day Uluru, Kata Tjuta and Kings Canyon camping tour from Alice Springs or Ayers Rock

 Day 3: Kings Creek -- Watarrka National Park (B, L, D)

 After breakfast at your campsite, take a guided walk around Kings Canyon (also known by its Aboriginal name, Watarrka).
 Admire the natural rock formations, including the Amphitheater and Lost City, then take a bumpy 4WD ride into Aboriginal country along the unsealed Mereenie Loop Road, keeping an eye out for wildlife along the way.
 Spend the night at the Glen Helen campsite, near a waterhole that the traditional landowners believe is home to an ancient and powerful Rainbow Serpent.
-Enjoy another meal around the campfire and a night under the stars.

 Overnight: campsite in Watarrka National Park